minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 Deploy a MinIO Tenant using Kustomize
 -------------------------------------

-The following procedure uses ``kubectl -k`` to deploy a MinIO Tenant using the ``base`` Kustomization template in the MinIO Operator Github repository.
+The following procedure uses ``kubectl -k`` to deploy a MinIO Tenant using the ``base`` Kustomization template in the :minio-git:`MinIO Operator Github repository <operator/tree/master/examples/kustomization/base>`.

-You can select a different base or pre-built template from the repository as your starting point, or build your own Kustomization resources using the MinIO Custom Resource Documentation.
+You can select a different base or pre-built template from the :minio-git:`repository <operator/tree/master/examples/kustomization/>` as your starting point, or build your own Kustomization resources using the MinIO Custom Resource Documentation.

 .. important::